fhiso/legacy-format/dates.md

 numbers 1, 2, 3, etc. too.
 {/}

+{.note}  This definition does not limit a *calendar* to having a single *epoch*.

-A *logical year* number is not sufficient to identify a specific *calendar year*: the *epoch* and whether *calendar years* are being counted forwards or backwards must also be stated.
+A *logical year* number is not sufficient to identify a specific *calendar year*: it is also necessary to state the particular *epoch* from which *calendar years* are numbered, and whether *logical year* numbers increase or decrease with time.
 An **epoch name** is an identifier which represents these two things.
-An *epoch name* which counts *calendar years* forwards is called a **forwards epoch name**, while an *epoch name* which counts *calendar years* backwards is called a **reverse epoch name**.
+An *epoch name* where *logical year* numbers increase with time is called a **forwards epoch name**, while an *epoch name* where *logical year* numbers decrease with time is called a **reverse epoch name**.

 {.example}  The Gregorian calendar has two distinct *epoch names*, "AD", standing for Anno Domini, which is a *forwards epoch name*, and "BC", standing for Before Christ, which is a *reverse epoch name*.
-Both use the same *epoch*, defined as midnight at start of 1&nbsp;January 1&nbsp;AD.
+Both use the same *epoch*, defined as midnight at start of 1&nbsp;January AD&nbsp;1.

-At times, the way years were counted historically does not completely match the modern reckoning of years which defines the *logical year*, even though they are nominally reckoned from the same *epoch*.
+The way years were counted in the past does not always fully coincide with the modern reckoning of years in that calendar, which is what defines the *logical year*, even though they are nominally reckoned from the same *epoch*.
 The year number according to the historical reckoning is called the **historical year**.

 {.example}  Prior to the adoption of the Gregorian *calendar* in many parts of the world, the year was considered to begin on the Feast of the Assumption (otherwise called Lady Day) which falls on 25 March.
 This was the case in England before 1752.
-Contemporary sources record the execution Charles I as happening on 30 January 1648.
-This was in the month following December 1648 and would now be reckoned in 1649, as a result of which modern accounts usually describe it as happening on 30 January 1649.
-(This is not a result a change of the Julian *calendar* to the Gregorian one: in the Gregorian *calendar* this *date* would be 9 February 1649.)
+Sources contemporary to the event record the execution Charles I as happening on 30 January 1648.
+This was in the month following December 1648 and would now be considered to be in 1649, as a result of which modern accounts usually describe it as happening on 30 January 1649.
+(This is not a result a change of the Julian *calendar* to the Gregorian one: in the Gregorian *calendar* this *date* is 9 February 1649.)
 In this example, 1649 is the *logical year*, while 1648 is the *historical year*.

 {.example}  The Byzantine *calendar* counted years since the supposed beginning of the world with an *epoch* on 1 September 5509&nbsp;BC,